Jack Sanderson

 He was contracted to Hull FC in the Super League and spent time on loan from Hull at Doncaster in League 1.
-Sanderson also played for the Castleford Tigers in the Betfred Super League.
+Sanderson also played for the Castleford Tigers in the Super League.

 Background

 Sanderson came through the junior ranks at Hull FC before joining Cas.

 Career

 2020

 On 7 Mar 2020 it was reported that he had signed for the Castleford Tigers in the Super League.

 Sanderson made his Super League debut in round 13 of the 2020 Super League season for the Tigers against the Huddersfield Giants, Sanderson scored a try and became Castleford Heritage player #1000.

 2021

 Sanderson joined the Bradford Bulls on a 1 year deal.